armory/docs/content/en/docs/spinnaker-user-guides/canary/kayenta-canary-cloudwatch.md

 ## Pipeline configs

 In your canary stage, set up the canary config you just created.
-Then use the application values from Cloudwatch to fill in the **Baseline + Canary Pair** and **MetricScope** fields.
+Then use the application values from CloudWatch to fill in the **Baseline + Canary Pair** and **MetricScope** fields.

 ![image](/images/user-guides/canary/cloudwatch/canary_stage_cloudwatch.png)